FamilySearch/fs-js-lite/README.md

 XMLHttpRequest gives no insight into network errors.
 All the developer needs to know and can know is that there was a network error and no response is available.
 Since no response is available the callback is called with no agruments.
-Therefore detecting networks is done by checking for an empty response parameter.
+Therefore detecting network errors is done by checking for an empty response parameter.

 ```js
 fs.get('/platform/tree/persons/PPPP-PPP', function(response){